anna-stacey/Nlab/glossing_guidelines.md

     | <u>**1PL**.SBJV</u> | =ut |
     | <u>**2PL**.SBJV</u> | =up |
     | **3**SBJV | =us |

+## FAQ
+### Locatives and Friends
+As locatives/prepositions are a common point of confusion, we agreed on the following current practices:
+- LOC (locative): n-
+- at: n=
+- from: tu=
+- to: w=

 ## References
 Comrie, Bernard, Martin Haspelmath, and Balthasar Bickel.
 2008.
 The Leipzig Glossing Rules: Conventions for interlinear morpheme-by-morpheme glosses.